Leafwing-Studios/fop-rules/docs/rules/combat/elements.md

 Electric is the element of lightning bolts and static charge; of invention and creation and the spark of life that animates everything in this world.

-Mechanically, electric effects tend to move in straight lines, grant additional speed, benefit from critical hits or knock their targets off guard with the shocked affliction.
+Mechanically, electric effects tend to move in straight lines, grant additional speed, benefit from critical hits or knock their targets off guard with the shock affliction.

 ### Corrosive